hardie/path-signals/draft-hardie-path-signals.md

 to re-use the elements of the solution in other transports, the risk of ossification might be slightly lower.

-## Create a set of signals common to multiple transports
+## Create a Set of Signals Common to Multiple Transports

 Several proposals use UDP{{RFC0768}} as a demux layer, onto which new transport semantics are layered.
 For those transports, it may be